tamfree/ai-case-study/README.md

 <details>
 <summary>Document purpose</summary>
 This is a markdown academic assignment.
 The main goal is to learn more about creating GitHub README.md documents.
 It was recommended that we create content that is significantly more succint than a typical case study given the main goal.
-The below represents those goals and recommendations.
+The below represents that goal and recommendation.
-With that said, the below company selection reflects my genunine interest in deepfake detection.
+With that said, the below company selection reflects smy genunine interest in deepfake detection.
 </details>

 ## Overview and Origin